vitessio/website/content/en/docs/22.0/reference/programs/vtctldclient/vtctldclient_AddCellsAlias.md

 ### SEE ALSO

-* [vtctldclient](../)	 - Executes a cluster management command on the remote vtctld server.
+* [vtctldclient](../)	 - Executes a cluster management command on the remote vtctld server or alternatively as a standalone binary using --server=internal.